 This is compounded by the modification to the Public Health etc. (Scotland) Act 2008 remaining in place.
 There are significant socio-economic inequalities that are faced by people from ethnic minority backgrounds.
-39 per cent of people from an Asian or Asian British background face relative poverty after housing costs are removed in Scotland, with 38 per cent of people from a mixed, black or black British or other related background in the same situation.
-By contrast, for people identifying as "White-Other" that figure is 25 per cent and for those identifying as "White-British" that figure falls further, to 18 per cent.
-15
+39% of people from an Asian or Asian British background face relative poverty after housing costs are removed in Scotland, with 38% of people from a mixed, black or black British or other related background in the same situation.
+By contrast, for people identifying as "White-Other" that figure is 25% and for those identifying as "White-British" that figure falls further, to 18%.

-16In addition, in BME communities Bangladeshis and Pakistanis have much higher rates of heart disease compared to their white British counterparts, and black African and African Caribbean people have higher rates of hypertension compared to other ethnic groups.
+In addition, in BME communities Bangladeshis and Pakistanis have much higher rates of heart disease compared to their white British counterparts, and black African and African Caribbean people have higher rates of hypertension compared to other ethnic groups.
 Further, BME groups overall are six times more likely to develop diabetes compared to white British people.
-There is substantial evidence to show that BME communities experience high rates of child poverty and ill-health.
+There is substantial evidence to show that BME communities experience high rates of child poverty and ill health.

 In terms of the job market, a higher proportion of minority ethnic people work in the hospitality industry (31.7% vs 18.6% of the white population, 2019 data).
-According to the last census, Asian men and women were particularly likely to be working in wholesale and retail and accommodation and food services, and African women were by far the most likely to be working in either caring, leisure and other service occupations or sales and customer service occupations, where homeworking may be much less feasible.17
+According to the last census, Asian men and women were particularly likely to be working in wholesale and retail and accommodation and food services, and African women were by far the most likely to be working in either caring, leisure and other service occupations or sales and customer service occupations, where homeworking may be much less feasible.

 There is also an intersectional challenge with the inequalities issues faced by minority ethnic women and young people.
 The minority ethnic employment gap was much higher for women than men.
 For women the gap was 22 percentage points and for men it was 9.5 percentage points.
 The gap in the employment rate for the minority ethnic population was largest for ages 16 to 24 (26.1 percentage points); followed by ages 25 to 34 (25.3 percentage points), ages 35 to 49 (15.0 percentage points), and ages 50 to 64 (3.1 percentage points).
 There was some evidence of possible negative differential impact, mitigated by SISG.
+The data also supports that there is a higher percentage of multi-generational households in concentrated ethnic minority areas across Scotland.
+This results in increases to secondary contact transmission rates.
+In May 2021, eligibility for the grant had to be extended to secondary as well as primary contacts for certain postcodes with the Govanhill area of Glasgow due to a health requirement to deal with the large number of cases within those densely populated areas.